drush-ops/drush/docs/install-alternative.md

         sudo composer install

-    The `composer.json` file tells composer to install (or update) drush at the [package version][composer package version] we specified and to put the [vendor binaries][composer vendor binaries] where all users can access them.
+    The `composer.json` file tells composer to install (or update) Drush at the [package version][composer package version] we specified and to put the [vendor binaries][composer vendor binaries] where all users can access them.

-1. Lastly, if you are using bash with command completion you can enable drush completion for all users by simply symlinking the `drush.complete.sh` shell script into the correct location.
+1. Lastly, if you are using bash with command completion you can enable Drush completion for all users by simply symlinking the `drush.complete.sh` shell script into the correct location.

         sudo ln -s /usr/local/bin/drush.complete.sh \
           /etc/bash_completion.d/drush

-**Important Tip:** When installing *drush 6.x* there are *dependencies not managed by composer* that will require download on first run.
-You should execute drush as a privelged user once after install (run `sudo drush --version`) to allow download of those libraries.
+**Important Tip:** When installing *Drush 6.x* there are *dependencies not managed by composer* that will require download on first run.
+You should execute Drush as a privelged user once after install (run `sudo drush --version`) to allow download of those libraries.

 ### Getting Updates

-Use composer to update the drush library just as you would with any other composer managed project.
+Use composer to update the Drush library just as you would with any other composer managed project.

-1. Navigate to the drush install directory path.
-This is the path where your `composer.json` file for the drush install was created.
+1. Navigate to the Drush install directory path.
+This is the path where your `composer.json` file for the Drush install was created.

         cd /opt/drush/7.x